leesh3288/CTF/2019/CODEGATE/mini converter/mini_converter_writeup.md

 mini converter
 ==================

-We are given the following ruby code:
+We are given the following Ruby code:
 ```ruby
 flag = "FLAG{******************************}"
 # Can you read this? really???? lol